 What Symptoms Can You Expect?

-RRMS damages nerves differently in each person, so everyone's symptoms are different.
+MS damages nerves differently in each person, so everyone's symptoms are different.

 The symptoms you're most likely to have soon after you're diagnosed with RRMS are: